pachyderm/pachyderm/doc/enterprise/s3gateway.md

 S3 compatible tools to execute the same actions with the corresponding command-line syntax.

+You can use the MinIO client to view Pachyderm S3 buckets that are located in AWS as well.

 ### Configure MinIO

 If you have MinIO already installed, skip this section.

 To install and configure MinIO, complete the following steps:

-1. Install the MinIO client and MinIO server on your platform as described on the [MinIO download page](https://min.io/download#/macos).
+1. Install the MinIO client on your platform as described on the [MinIO download page](https://min.io/download#/macos).
 1. Verify that MinIO components are successfully installed by running the following command: